Examples of macroscopic properties in the following topics:

 - chemical property (noun) Any characteristic that can be determined only by changing a substance's molecular structure.

-- physical property Any characteristic that can be determined without changing the substance's chemical identity.
+- physical property (noun) Any characteristic that can be determined without changing the substance's chemical identity.

 - intensive property (noun) Any characteristic of matter that does not depend on the amount of the substance present.